Looking for the Xbox series X? Here’s where you can find one in stock

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock – live: Argos restock now sold out – how to get a console
+Xbox series X stock – live: Where to get Microsoft’s console in the UK today

 Looking to snap up a new console ahead of Christmas?
 We’re bringing you stock updates as they happen

-Note: Update: Follow live for all the latest Xbox series X stock news